Klodovsky/RentArea/README.md

 ## Download

-Change the current working directory to the location where you want the cloned directory to be made.
+Fork the RentArea repository and open terminal where you want to clone it and type the following :
 ```bash
 git clone https://github.com/Klodovskyy/RentArea
 ```